Demographics of the Dominican Republic

-Population
+Population size and structure

-The area was first included in world trade in 1492 where Christopher Columbus docked on the island of Hispaniola.
+The area was first included in world trade in 1492 when Christopher Columbus docked on the island of Hispaniola.

-When Spain occupied the country in 1496, the population consisted of (arawak, Taíno Indians).
+When Spain occupied the country in 1496, the population consisted of Arawak (Taíno Indians).
 When Spain returned in 1496, they founded the current capital, Santo Domingo, as the first European city in America.
 The country came under Spanish rule.
 France took over the part of Hispaniola that is today Haiti.
 During the colony era, The Dominican Republic acted as a sugar supplier to Spain and France.
 Many whites moved to the country during this period.

 In 1496, Santo Domingo was built and became the new capital, and remains the oldest continuously inhabited European city in the Americas.

-Today, two other large groups have joined, while the indigenous population has completely disappeared.
-45% of Dominicans consider themselves Endemic, 18% are white, 16% are black and 9% are mulatto.
-During the many years that have passed since the great immigration, the race have been mixed and it can be difficult to distinguish.
+Today, two other large groups have joined, while the indigenous population has mostly disappeared.
+45% of Dominicans consider themselves to have some significant Indigenous/Endemic ancestry, 18% are white, 7.8% are fully or predominantly black and 74% are mixed (Mestizo/Mulatto/"Indio"/Trigueño).

+About 9.2% of the Dominican population claims a European immigrant background, according to the 2021 Fondo de Población de las Naciones Unidas survey.
+During the many years that have passed since the great immigration, the races have been mixed and it can be difficult to distinguish.
 In terms of race, they are all similar to the other Caribbean islands.
-The Spaniards brought Christianity to the Dominican Republic, and today 95% of the population are Catholics.
-One last clear remnant of the Spanish colonial era on the population is the language.
-They speak Spanish.
+The Spaniards brought Christianity to the Dominican Republic, and today about 50% of the population reports as being Catholic.
+One clear remnant of the Spanish colonial era on the population is the official and widespread use of the Spanish language.